Last Updated on : 2022-02-17 05:43:44download

 });

 An area is also known as a space.
 It is an independent unit that is managed in a specific project.
-For more information about the terms, see Concepts.
+For more information, see Terms.

 All examples and methods in this topic are used to process indoor projects.